 Find us on Facebook, Twitter and Instagram & spread the word: @etypemovie

 Should we reach our target our aim is to complete this film in the spring of 2020.
-As always in filmmaking, nothing is guranteed and post-production can overrun.
+As always in filmmaking, nothing is guaranteed and post-production can overrun.
 We will try our hardest to make sure this doesn't happen.
-It really does mean so much to us to have your backing - we're convinced it'll be a story that will resonate!
+It really does mean so much to us to have your backing!

 6,500 - the minimum amount needed to make our film